Anyscale operator for Kubernetes

 - Permissions to deploy a Helm chart into the Kubernetes cluster.

-- The name of the Kubernetes namespace that you would like to deploy the Anyscale operator inside of.
+- The name of the Kubernetes Namespace that you would like to deploy the Anyscale operator inside of.

 - An ingress controller.
 Use the Ingress-NGINX controller when possible.
 Other ingress controllers may work as well, but aren't fully tested.
+When using the Ingress-NGINX controller, the allow-snippet-annotations option should be set to

-- For direct networking, configure an internet-facing load balancer.
+in the NGINX config map.
+This is used by Anyscale services.- For direct networking, configure an internet-facing load balancer.

 - For customer-defined networking, configure an internal load balancer.